paypal/paypal-checkout-components/docs/button.md

 ### Customizing the Button

-You can change the look and feel of the button, using the `buttonStyle` parameter, and language of the button using `locale` parameter:
+You can change the look and feel of the button, using the `style` parameter, and language of the button using `locale` parameter:

 ```javascript
 paypal.Button.render({